Type qualifiers

 Syntax

-• Multiple type annotations are supported (Annotated supports variadic arguments):
+• Multiple metadata elements are supported (Annotated supports variadic arguments):

 Annotated[int, ValueRange(3, 10), ctype("char")]

-• Annotated must be called with at least two arguments ( Annotated[int] is not valid)
+• There must be at least one metadata element (Annotated[int] is not valid)

-• The order of the annotations is preserved and matters for equality checks:
+• The order of the metadata is preserved and matters for equality checks:

 Annotated[int, ValueRange(3, 10), ctype("char")] != Annotated[